Gaga: Group Any Gaussians via 3D-aware Memory Bank: Introduction

-Based on this intuition, we propose {\ourmethod}, a framework that groups any 3D Gaussians and renders consistent 3D segmentation across different views.
-Given a collection of posed RGB images, we first employ Gaussian Splatting to reconstruct a 3D scene and extract 2D masks using an open-world segmentation method.
-Subsequently, we iteratively build a 3D-aware memory bank that collects and stores Gaussians grouped by category.
-Specifically, for each input view, we project each 2D mask into 3D space using camera parameters and search the memory bank for the category with the largest overlap with the deprojected mask.
-Depending on the degree of overlap, we either assign the mask to an existing category or create a new one.
-Finally, following the mask association process described above, we leverage the consistent 2D masks to learn a feature on each Gaussian for rendering segmentation.
+Based on this intuition, we propose {\ourmethod}, which groups any 3D Gaussians and renders consistent 3D class-agnostic segmentation across different views.
+Given a collection of posed RGB images, we first employ Gaussian Splatting~\citep{3dgs} to reconstruct the 3D scene and extract 2D masks using an open-world segmentation method~\citep{sam, entityseg}.
+Subsequently, we iteratively build a 3D-aware memory bank that collects and stores the Gaussians grouped by category.
+For each input view, we project each 2D mask into a 3D space using camera parameters and search the memory bank for the category with the largest overlap with the unprojected mask.
+Based on the degree of overlap, we assign the mask to an existing category or create a new one.
+Finally, following the mask association process described above, we can get a set of multi-view consistent 2D segmentation masks.
+Finally, we learn a feature vector (\emph{i.e.}, identity encoding~\citep{gg}) for each 3D Gaussian that encodes its category information.
+Specifically, we splat the feature vectors onto the 2D image and decode a segmentation map through a linear layer.
+The predicted masks are then compared with the segmentation masks obtained from our 3D-aware memory bank for supervision.
+This approach ensures that our identity encoding remains multi-view consistent, thanks to the consistent segmentation masks across different viewpoints.
+The contributions of this work are: \begin{itemize}[leftmargin=*, itemsep=1pt, topsep=2pt, parsep=0pt] \item We propose a framework for reconstructing and segmenting 3D scenes from inconsistent 2D masks generated by open-world segmentation models. \item To resolve mask inconsistency across views, we design a 3D-aware memory bank that collects Gaussians of the same semantic group and uses them to align 2D masks across diverse views. \item Our method can leverage any 2D class-agnostic segmentation mask, making it readily applicable to novel-view image and mask synthesis. \item Experiments on diverse datasets and challenging scenarios, including sparse input views, demonstrate the qualitative and quantitative effectiveness of our method. \end{itemize}